Entertainment & Special Event Insurance — Kelly Insurance Group

 INDOOR VS. OUTDOOR SETTING

-Outdoor events carry weather-related cancellation exposure and crowd control challenges that differ from indoor events.
-Outdoor festivals also involve more complex production infrastructure — stages, power generation, temporary fencing, vendor areas — each of which adds underwriting complexity and coverage considerations beyond a simple indoor concert setting.
+Outdoor events carry weather-related cancellation exposure and crowd-control challenges that differ from indoor shows.
+Outdoor festivals also involve more production infrastructure — stages, power, temporary fencing, vendor areas — each adding underwriting complexity.

-Understanding what types of claims actually occur at hip hop and rap events — and which coverage responds — is the clearest argument for why comprehensive event insurance is non-negotiable.
+Understanding the kinds of claims that actually occur at hip hop and rap events — and which coverage line responds — is the clearest argument for why a complete program matters.
+These illustrate how coverage functions; they are not predictions or guarantees of any specific outcome.

 ASSAULT & BATTERY

-A fight breaks out in the general admission area during a high-energy hip hop performance.
-Three attendees are injured, one seriously.
-The injured party sues the promoter and venue for negligent security — alleging inadequate staffing ratio and failure to intervene.
-Without Assault & Battery coverage specifically endorsed on the GL policy, this claim is denied.
-With A&B endorsement, defense costs and the $340K settlement are covered.
+A fight breaks out in the general-admission area during a high-energy set, and several attendees are injured.
+An injured party sues the promoter and venue for negligent security, alleging inadequate staffing and a failure to intervene.
+Without an Assault & Battery endorsement on the GL policy, a claim like this is typically excluded.
+With A&B in place, defense costs and any covered settlement fall within the program.

 EVENT CANCELLATION

-A nationally recognized hip hop artist cancels 48 hours before a sold-out 5,000-person show due to a documented medical emergency.
-The promoter has already paid $180K in artist deposits, $60K in venue deposits, and $40K in production setup costs.
-Event cancellation insurance with an artist non-appearance endorsement covers the $280K in irrecoverable advance costs.
-Without it, the promoter absorbs the full loss.
+A featured artist cancels shortly before a sold-out show due to a documented emergency.
+The promoter has already committed artist deposits, venue deposits, and production setup costs.
+Event cancellation insurance with an artist non-appearance endorsement is the line designed to respond to irrecoverable advance costs in covered situations.
+Without it, the promoter generally absorbs the loss.

 LIQUOR LIABILITY

-An intoxicated attendee leaves a hip hop festival and causes a serious auto accident, injuring two people in another vehicle.
-The injured parties sue the festival promoter under dram shop liability laws, alleging that alcohol was over-served.
-The promoter's commercial liquor liability policy responds — covering defense costs and the $520K settlement.
-A promoter without liquor liability faces this exposure entirely uninsured.
+An intoxicated attendee leaves a festival and causes an auto accident, injuring others.
+The injured parties sue the promoter under dram shop laws, alleging over-service.
+A commercial liquor liability policy is the line built to respond to this kind of claim.
+A promoter without liquor liability faces this exposure essentially uninsured.

 GENERAL LIABILITY

-A crowd barrier at the front of the stage collapses during a high-energy performance, injuring multiple fans in the first few rows.
-Seven people require medical treatment; two sustain serious injuries and file lawsuits.
-The promoter's general liability policy responds to all bodily injury claims, covering medical costs, defense costs, and settlements totaling $1.1M across all claimants.
+A crowd barrier at the front of the stage gives way during a set, injuring fans in the first rows.
+Several require treatment and pursue claims.
+The promoter's general liability policy is the line that responds to third-party bodily injury arising from event operations like this.

 EQUIPMENT COVERAGE

-High-value DJ and production equipment — mixing consoles, turntables, monitors, and a custom lighting controller — is stolen from the venue loading dock during overnight event teardown.
-The equipment belongs to the production company but was under the promoter's care and control.
-Inland Marine / Production Equipment coverage reimburses $85K in stolen equipment.
-Without it, the promoter is personally liable to the production company for the replacement cost.
+High-value DJ and production equipment is stolen from the loading dock during overnight teardown.
+The gear belongs to the production company but was under the promoter's care and control.
+Inland Marine / Production Equipment coverage is the line designed to respond to loss like this.
+Without it, the promoter can be left personally responsible to the production company for replacement.

 Getting Coverage